 FINLEGSIG also maintains finleg-lex, a listing of titles and PDFs of non-copyrighted translations of Dutch legislation made available in English.
 This is an ongoing project and is available only to SENSE members.

 SENSE Ed is a special interest group that meets several times each year to discuss topics relevant to teachers and educators.
 We meet at Park Plaza Hotel, Utrecht (a short walk from Utrecht Central Station).

-The Utrecht group meets every two months, on the second Wednesday of odd-numbered months, at the Park Plaza Hotel, close to Utrecht Centraal station.
+The Utrecht group meets every two months, on the second Wednesday of odd-numbered months, at various venues always close to Utrecht Centraal Station.
 We concentrate on translation but by the second half of the evening usually discuss other professional (and other) issues.